XavierM-J/DeapExpressionConverter/README.md

 You want a "regular" expression instead ?
 Such as `cos((1+2)+3)*(4+5)` ?

 Then this repository has everything you need.
+This program will convert your Deap expression to a human readable one.

 ## How to use it ?